7 Kinds of Laboratory Temperature And Humidity Control Requirements

 4. Laboratory Animal Room

 Temperature and humidity have a definite impact on the performance of some construction materials, so in many standards for material testing environmental conditions are clearly defined and must be observed.
 For example, GB/T 17671-1999 stipulates that the temperature of the laboratory should be maintained at 20℃±2℃ and the relative humidity should not be less than 50% RH when the specimen is formed.
-A temperature and humidity monitoring and recording system can be established according to the laboratory's conditions to strengthen the temperature and humidity control in the laboratory.
+Effective temperature monitoring aids in tracking historical data, analyzing fluctuations, and ensuring compliance with set thresholds, particularly in managing heat to safeguard material performance.
+It also helps in identifying issues and facilitates strategic revisions to improve laboratory practices and outcomes.
+A temperature and humidity monitoring and recording system can be established according to the laboratory’s conditions to strengthen the temperature and humidity control in the laboratory.

 Certification and metrology laboratories in the implementation of inspection, accreditation, testing, and certification services, the need for real-time recording of the entire process of temperature and humidity changes, the use of temperature and humidity recorder can simplify the recording work, save costs, and record data will not be too much human interference, can objectively and truly reflect the testing process.
+Maintaining ideal temperatures in laboratory environments is crucial for accurate research results.
+Temperature and humidity monitoring systems are essential to achieve and sustain these optimal conditions.
+Guidelines from the International Standards Organization are critical in maintaining the accuracy and reliability of laboratory results, ensuring compliance with global standards.
 GLP, GAP, CNAS, ISO17025, ISO15189, ISO17020, ISO9000, ISO16949, ISO14000, and other certifications are the basic requirements for the laboratory environment.
-HENGKO's products meet all requirements, monitor with precision, and provide original records that cannot be tampered with in high precision.
+HENGKO‘s products meet all requirements, monitor with precision, and provide original records that cannot be tampered with in high precision.

 humidity IoT solutions